exercism/lua/concepts/basics/introduction.md

 print(tbl.y)    --> 1
 ```

 This is just a tiny insight which is needed for the next section.
-We come back to this topic is detail later.
+We come back to this topic in detail later.

 ## Modules